 Top 10 Failed States by FSI Score (2022)*:

 *For a full list of the entire FSI, see the table that follows this text.

 Reasons why states become failed states

 States can fail for a number of reasons.
 One major cause of state failure is a predatory and/or corrupt government, which acts in the best interests of a small group of people (the ruling class) rather than the citizenry as a whole.
 Additional possible reasons include civil wars (particularly those driven by religious extremism), genocide, and ethnic violence.

-Some of the states most in danger of failing include states like Nicaragua, Brazil, Sudan, and North Korea, due to corruption.
-States like Libya, Iraq, Pakistan and Siberia are in danger of failing because of rebellion.
-Other states including Nigeria and Nepal are at risk because of democratic collapse.
-States including Iraq, Yemen and Turkey are in danger to religious and ethnic conflicts.
+Some of the states most in danger of failing due to government corruption include Nicaragua, Brazil, Sudan, and North Korea.
+States including Libya, Iraq, Pakistan and Siberia are in danger of failing due to civil unrest and rebellion.
+Nigeria and Nepal are at risk because of democratic collapse, and states including Iraq, Yemen and Turkey are in danger because of ongoing religious and ethnic conflicts.